-In my work I use the integrated psychosomatic (biopsychosocial) approach to health and disease which aims at promoting the treatment and care of patients with psychiatric disorders and psychological problems with or without physical disorders.
-Please see my website for more details about me.
+In my work I use the integrated psychosomatic (biopsychosocial) approach to health and disease which aims at promoting the treatment and care of patients with psychological problems with or without physical disorders.

 In particular, the psychosomatic approach to health looks at the manifestation of the illness as in direct relationship with the life experiences of each person.
 The physical illness can be interpreted as a metaphor of an emotional distress.